 Under 1st Phase, Tripura trained 200 "Aapda Mitra" volunteers for Sephijala district and under 2nd Phase upscaling and training of 800 Aapda Mitra volunteers were achieved.
-The total number of "Aapda Mitra" volunteers trained till date in the state is 1001 equipped with Disaster Management kits and HAM radios.
+The total number of "Aapda Mitra" volunteers trained till date in the state is 1001.
 (Source: CTI, Agartala.)
 A pool of trained volunteers like Aapda Mitra at the village, GP and district level will be of immense help in providing efficient and effective response on the ground.

-Civil Defence Corps were started with Agaratala Municipal Corporation in 2021.
-They will be expanded to all the districts and will be controlled by the District Magistrate.
-By July 2023, about 3000 Civil Defence volunteers have been trained in the following manner:- a) First Aid Team/Task Force:
+Training of Civil Defence Volunteers were first started and limited to the Agartala Municipal Corporation until 2021.
+Thereafter training of Civil defence Volunteers were extended to all 8 districts.
+Controlled by the respective Additional District Magistrates, about 3000 Civil Defence Volunteers have been trained till July 2023.
+The training will be expanded to all the districts and will be controlled by the District Magistrate.